 - The taking of all appropriate steps required to stabilize each participant’s physical and mental condition throughout the period of enrollment

-- Use of counseling and other methods to prepare all clients for further participation in substance treatment once detox is successfully completed
+- Use of counseling and other methods to prepare all patients for further participation in substance treatment once detox is successfully completed

-In addition to receiving a tapering dose of a benzodiazepine, clients may receive other medications, including anticonvulsants designed to control seizures.
-Other forms of support provided to our clients include ongoing monitoring of all vital signs, supplementation for any nutrient deficiencies and psychotherapy.
+In addition to receiving a tapering dose of a benzodiazepine, patients may receive other medications, including anticonvulsants designed to control seizures.
+Other forms of support provided to our patients include ongoing monitoring of all vital signs, supplementation for any nutrient deficiencies and psychotherapy.
 The precise program designed for you or your loved one will depend on important considerations such as: